spmoshier/Dissertation/README.md

-This is a repository for data, scripts, figures, and any extra information from my dissertation.
+This is a repository for data, scripts, figures, and supplemental information from my dissertation.

 Chapter 2 - Bats On The Move